-I then went about my investigation of the home and found that there was one wiring error causing the magnetic field.
-I simply unplugged everything from the affected circuits (If it were my home, I would have an electrician fix the error).
+Then I went about my investigation of the home and found that there was one wiring error causing the magnetic field.
+Simply unplugging everything from the affected circuits fixed this (If it were my home, I would have an electrician fix the error).
 I then determined which circuits were causing the high electric fields and switched off one circuit affecting the bedroom.
 Finally, I put Naturell shielding fabric on two walls (I could have also used my bed canopy), which significantly reduced the RF exposure, as you can see below:

 After less than one hour of detective work, I was able to bring the RF levels down to a healthy 0.02 V/m (1.0 µW/m2); Magnetic Fields to a very acceptable 0.04 mG; and Electric Fields to an exceptionally low 0.4 V/m.
 I then slept deeply, woke feeling refreshed and had no brain fog or head tension while at this home.
 In most cases, you can do the exact same thing in your home with these EMF meters and/or the help of an EMF professional.

-Special Note: Inexpensive combination meters such as the new Cornet ED88T Plus and the new TriField TF2 or 100XE are just not accurate enough for anyone who truly wants a low-EMF home.
-They are excellent meters to help you start learning about electromagnetic fields and to see if there is a major problem in your environment that needs to be addressed.
+Inexpensive combination meters such as the Cornet ED88T Plus5G, TriField TF2, GQ 390, ESI 24, Cemprotec 34 and ENV RD-10 and are just not accurate enough for anyone who truly wants a low-EMF home.
+They are good meters to help you start learning about electromagnetic fields and may detect a major problem in your environment that needs to be addressed.
 However, if you are electrically sensitive or have health issues, you ultimately need more accurate meters such as those outlined above.
 If you hire an EMF professional (contact me for a referral in your area) they will have professional meters like this set.